tdex-network/tdex-docs/tdex-daemon.md

 Now send some L-BTC that will be used to subsidize liquid network fees.

-* Get a new deposit address from the MARKET ACCOUNT and send LBTC and another Liquid assets to automatically create and make a `market` tradable.
+* Get a new deposit address from the MARKET ACCOUNT and send LBTC and another Liquid assets.
+This will create a Market

 ```sh
 $ tdex depositmarket